 The holiday season is upon us and that means beautiful decorations, lights everywhere, candles or a cozy fireplace, and a gorgeous Christmas tree on display in many homes.
 In order to keep your home and loved ones safe, it is important to review holiday fire safety.
 With all those extra electrical cords and open flames, don’t take any risks.
 Just a few reminders and some quick checks will help you keep your holiday cheer safe and sound.
-If you have any other questions Asbury Electric is here to help!
+If you have any other questions feel free to contact us, we are here to help you!

 If you like “live” Christmas trees, make sure you choose one that has fresh, green needles.
 Make sure the needles don’t fall off when you touch them – falling needles indicate that the tree is drying out and that means it is more flammable.
 You can prevent trees from drying out by watering them daily.
 Even though they don’t have roots, the trunk will still absorb water.
 When placing your tree, ensure that it is secure and won’t fall over easily.
 Don’t place the tree in a high-traffic area, where scurrying pets or children might accidentally bump into it.
 Be sure the tree is not blocking any exits.
 Choose a spot that is at least 3 feet away from any heat source (heater, radiator, fireplace, candles, lights).
 Christmas trees generally do not increase the chance of a fire in your home, but if a fire does occur, the tree will make the outcome more serious because it is a source of fuel that can ignite quickly.
 Once the holidays are over, dispose of the tree properly.
 Do not leave it in the garage or next to the house.
 Choose a good tree and a safe spot to up your holiday fire safety.